 7. Kaguya-Hime (かぐや姫)

 Much like the story of Momotarō, Kaguya-Hime was found by a childless woodcutter within a mysterious, shining stalk of bamboo.
-She grew up into a woman of extraordinary beauty, and the woodcutter also became rich, as he regularly found gold within bamboo stalks after adopting Kaguya-Hime.
+She grew up into a woman of extraordinary beauty, with the woodcutter also became rich as he regularly found gold within bamboo stalks after adopting Kaguya-Hime.

 In time, Kaguya-Hime’s beauty became so famous she was repeatedly approached by royalty for marriage, all of which she either flatly turned down or dispatched by requesting impossible gifts.
 Eventually, the unearthly beauty revealed she was not of our world and must one day return to the moon, her true home.
 True to her prediction, she was ultimately retrieved by an entourage of heavenly guards.
 She left behind only a few handwritten notes, her robe, and the remnants of the elixir of immortality she ingested before ascension.